 Probably, I’m a little bit of a self-confessed foodie.
 So when it comes to Restaurant Week in Newcastle I’m always up for trying places I wouldn’t necessarily go to.
 Last Monday I headed back from The Lake District for the day to attend a hospital appointment.
-With my younger cousin in tow I let her choose the restaurant we’d dine at for lunch.
+With my younger cousin in tow, I let her choose the restaurant we’d dine at for lunch, she chose Cabana.

 With an avid Southern American palette and an imminent holiday to Cuba ahead of her she fancied something ‘kind of Mexican’ yet ‘kind of Street Food’ yet ‘kind of BBQ’.
 I know Newcastle is vast but what was a girl supposed to do.
 Especially when this type of food isn’t my forte (see my earlier post this week about my kind of restaurants).
 Having foolishly let my best friend pick a restaurant last year during restaurant week and ending up having an awful meal at Turtle Bay I was adamant we weren’t going there.